taodemy/taotify_backend/README.md

 ### **<u>husky</u>**

-- clone project from github might not enable husky, you will need to redo the husky follow the instructions or go to [husky npm](https://www.npmjs.com/package/husky)
+- clone project from github might not enable husky, you will need to delete `.husky` file and redo the it following the instructions or go to [husky npm](https://www.npmjs.com/package/husky)
 - Edit package.json > prepare script and run it once:

 ```